Wildcat wrestler Borders wins second state championship

 160

-Lebanon junior Ryan Wood won his first match before ousting Mt.
-Juliet sophomore Aiden Smith 14-3 in the consolation bracket, going 2-2 for the tournament.
-Smith followed a first-round loss by pinning Bradley Central’s Knox Watson to set up the match with Wood.
+Mt.
+Juliet sophomore Aiden Smith followed a first-round loss by pinning Bradley Central’s Knox Watson to set up a match with Lebanon junior Ryan Wood, who ousted him in a 14-3 decision.
 Wilson Central sophomore Anthony Pyron won his first match before picking up a pair of consolation conquests.

 170